the trail into the winter garden

 Hamamelis x intermedia ‘Diane’

-It is also the time of the year when most gardens look their worst.
+It is also the time of the year when most gardens aren't looking their best.
 Most things are dormant but there are a few signs of life.
 At the farm a few of the early bloomers are starting to show with several others just waiting in the wings.
 When we started to add to the garden we wanted it to be a four season garden.
-Winter is the hardest season but I was able to get a lot of inspiration from the ‘Winter Garden’ at the Washington Park Arboretum.
+Winter is the hardest season but I was able to get a lot of inspiration from the ‘Winter Garden’ at the University of Washington Botanical Garden.

 The winter garden lawn

 My house in Seattle was just a few miles from the arboretum so I was a regular visitor.
 The ‘Winter Garden’ was a section of the arboretum that was completely made up of plants with winter interest.
 It is a circular garden around a small lawn area made up of perennials, shrubs and trees.
-I had the chance to stop by a few weeks ago.
+Its been a few years since I have been there but I remember my last visit well, which was just about this time of year.

 As I came through the big evergreen shrubs I could see the oval lawn ringed with a variety of smaller shrubs all with some kind of winter interest.
 The small hollies, Ilex verticillata, were covered in red berries.
 The drifts of heathers were blooming white.
 The yellow twig dogwood, Cornus Sericea, shone in the sun while presenting a nice contrast with the black mondo-grass, Ophiopogon planiscarpus ‘ Nigresens’, planted beneath.
 Further down the path was a nice drift of another dogwood with bright red tips, Cornus sericea “Kelsey’.